Amanajahan88/project_3_snapshare/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you'd like to contribute to Momentify, please follow these steps:
+If you'd like to contribute to SnapShare, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeatureName`).